-HUD Guidelines

-- → Includes individuals and families who are within 14 days of losing their housing, including housing they own, rent, are sharing with others, or are living in without paying rent. - → Individuals and families residing in hotels and motels may be eligible under either Homeless Category 1 or 2 depending upon how the costs of the hotel or motel are being paid.
-If less than 51% of the costs are paid for by a charitable organization or federal, state, or local government program for low-income individuals, the household may be eligible under Category 2 if they lack the resources and support networks to continue residing in the hotel or motel. - → Individuals and families that qualify as homeless under Category 3 may be served by the ESG grant program if they meet required eligibility criteria for certain ESG components. - → CoC grant funded projects are not eligible to serve Category 3 without special authorization from HUD.
+HUD Category and Definition HUD Guidelines Category 2: Imminent Risk of Homelessness An individual or family who will imminently lose their primary nighttime residence, provided that: 1.
+Residence will be lost within 14 days of the date of application for homeless assistance; 2.
+No subsequent residence has been identified; and 3.
+The individual or family lacks the resources or support networks needed to obtain other permanent housing. → Includes individuals and families who are within 14 days of losing their housing, including housing they own, rent, are sharing with others, or are living in without paying rent. → Individuals and families residing in hotels and motels may be eligible under either Homeless Category 1 or 2 depending upon how the costs of the hotel or motel are being paid.
+If less than 51% of the costs are paid for by a charitable organization or federal, state, or local government program for low-income individuals, the household may be eligible under Category 2 if they lack the resources and support networks to continue residing in the hotel or motel.
+Category 3: Homeless Under Other Federal Statutes Unaccompanied youth under 25 years of age, or families with Category 3 children and youth, who do not otherwise qualify as homeless under this definition, but who: 1.
+Are defined as homeless under the other listed federal statutes; 2.
+Have not had a lease, ownership interest in permanent housing during the 60 days prior to the homeless assistance application; 3.
+Have experienced persistent instability as measured by two moves or more during in the preceding 60 days; and 4.
+Can be expected to continue in such status for an extended period of time due to special needs or barriers. → Individuals and families that qualify as homeless under Category 3 may be served by the ESG grant program if they meet required eligibility criteria for certain ESG components. → CoC grant funded projects are not eligible to serve Category 3 without special authorization from HUD.

-HUD Category and Definition HUD Guidelines Category 4: Fleeing/Attempting to Flee Domestic Violence → "Domestic Violence" includes dating violence, sexual assault, stalking, and other dangerous or life-threatening conditions that relate to violence Any individual or family who: Is fleeing, or is attempting to flee, domestic violence; against the individual or family member that either takes place in, or him or her afraid to return to, their 2.
-Has no other residence; and primary nighttime residence (including human trafficking).
-Lacks the resources or support networks to obtain other permanent housing.
-Haman ramoking).
+HUD Category and Definition HUD Guidelines Category 4: Fleeing/Attempting to Flee Domestic Violence Any individual or family who: 1. is experiencing trauma or a lack of safety related to, or fleeing or attempting to flee, domestic violence, dating violence, sexual assault, stalking, or other dangerous, traumatic, or life-threatening conditions related to the violence against the individual or a family member in the individual's or family's current housing situation, including where the health and safety of children are jeopardized.; 2.
+Has no other safe residence; and → "Domestic Violence" includes dating violence, sexual assault, stalking, and other dangerous or life-threatening conditions that relate to violence against the individual or family member that either takes place in, or him or her afraid to return to, their primary nighttime residence (including human trafficking).
+Lacks the resources or support networks to obtain other safe permanent housing.